berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 6.    find string                        12.304     81,275,676

-7. Total test time                  3235.222
+7. Total running time               3235.222
+      Total test time                  1112.67

 Example size is 1,000,000,000 lines.
 Number of slices is 23.
 ```

+The majority of the execution time is spent in generating the
+synthetic dataset CVS file, while 1113 seconds (less than 20 minutes)
+are used to import the dataset and perform the actual tests.
+During
+the tests, the one billion dataset is read and processed in various
+ways several times.
+Total testing time, including data generation, is
-In less than one hour (3235 seconds), it reads and writes as well as
-operates on a billion lines of data, several times.
-Let us take a
-closer look at what has happened:
+less than one hour (3235 seconds).
+Let us take a closer look at what
+happens during testing:

 #### 1. csvexport